Wittmaxi/Fossil---Theme---Black-Night-Star/README.md

 # Fossil Theme Black-Night-Star
-Black theme for FOSSIL, code-editor-like diffs.
+Black theme for FOSSIL (https://fossil-svn.org), code-editor-like diffs.

 ## Usage
 Simply drag the theme into the CSS section of your skins in the ADMIN-Panel.